Heisenberg homology on surface configurations: Heisenberg homology

-\begin{remark} Theorem \ref{basis} is true (with the same proof) more generally for Borel-Moore homology with coefficients in any representation $V$ of the surface braid group $\mathcal{B}_n(\Sigma) = \pi_1(\mathcal{C}_n(\Sigma))$, not necessarily factoring through the quotient $\mathcal{B}_n(\Sigma) \twoheadrightarrow \Heis$.
+\begin{remark} Theorem \ref{basis} is true (with the same proof) more generally for Borel--Moore homology (or compactly-supported cohomology) with coefficients in any representation $V$ of the surface braid group $\mathbb{B}_n(\Sigma) = \pi_1(\mathcal{C}_n(\Sigma))$, not necessarily factoring through the quotient $\mathbb{B}_n(\Sigma) \twoheadrightarrow \Heis$.
 However, we will only need Theorem \ref{basis} for representations of the Heisenberg group. \end{remark}